Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 Necromantic energy washes over a creature of your choice that you can see within range, draining moisture and vitality from it.
-The target must make a Constitution Saving Throw.
+The target must make a Constitution :d20-save: **Saving Throw**.
 The target takes 8d8 necrotic damage on a failed save, or half as much damage on a successful one.
 This spell has no effect on undead or constructs.

 If you target a plant creature or a magical plant, it makes the :d20-save: **Saving Throw** with disadvantage, and the spell deals maximum damage to it.

-If you target a nonmagical plant that isn't a creature, such as a tree or shrub, it doesn't make a Saving Throw, it simply withers and dies.
+If you target a nonmagical plant that isn't a creature, such as a tree or shrub, it doesn't make a :d20-save: **Saving Throw**, it simply withers and dies.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the damage increases by 1d8 for each slot level above 4th.